 If $D=4$, both scalar and vector modes are relevant in the low-temperature regime.
 For higher dimensions, the scalar mode dominates.

 Using Eq.~(\ref{lnZ_low_temperature}), we obtain in the limit $T \rightarrow 0$ that

-Result~(\ref{lnZ-gr-lowtemperature}) for $\ln Z^{\textrm{gr}}$ in the low-temperature limit is illustrated in figure~\ref{grafLnZ-gr}, where the analytic result is compared to the numerical development.
+Result~(\ref{lnZ-gr-lowtemperature}) for $\ln Z^{\textrm{gr}}$ in the low-temperature limit is illustrated in Fig.~\ref{grafLnZ-gr}, where the analytic result is compared to the numerical development.
 Entropy, internal energy and pressure are readily calculated:

-For the intermediate and high-temperature regimes, considering that $\mathcal{D}^{\textrm{gr-t}}(LT\tilde{\epsilon})=\mathcal{D}^{\textrm{sc}}(LT\tilde{\epsilon})$, $\mathcal{D}^{\textrm{gr-vc}}(LT\tilde{\epsilon})=\mathcal{D}^{\textrm{el-vc}}(LT\tilde{\epsilon})$ and $\mathcal{D}^{\textrm{gr-sc}}(LT\tilde{\epsilon})=\mathcal{D}^{\textrm{el-sc}}(LT\tilde{\epsilon})$, combined with results from previous subsections, the calculation of the associated partition functions is straightforward,
+For the intermediate- and high-temperature regimes, considering that $\mathcal{D}^{\textrm{gr-t}}(LT\tilde{\epsilon})=\mathcal{D}^{\textrm{sc}}(LT\tilde{\epsilon})$, $\mathcal{D}^{\textrm{gr-vc}}(LT\tilde{\epsilon})=\mathcal{D}^{\textrm{el-vc}}(LT\tilde{\epsilon})$ and $\mathcal{D}^{\textrm{gr-sc}}(LT\tilde{\epsilon})=\mathcal{D}^{\textrm{el-sc}}(LT\tilde{\epsilon})$, combined with results from previous subsections, the calculation of the associated partition functions is straightforward:

-Expression~(\ref{lnZ-gr-highT}) for $\ln\, Z^{\textrm{gr}}$ is illustrated in figure~\ref{grafLnZ-gr}, where the analytic result is compared to the numerical calculation.
-From Eq.~(\ref{lnZ-gr-highT}), the entropy, internal energy and pressure associated to the adS graviton gas are calculated:
+Expression~(\ref{lnZ-gr-highT}) for $\ln\, Z^{\textrm{gr}}$ is illustrated in Fig.~\ref{grafLnZ-gr}, where the analytic result is compared to the numerical calculation.
+From Eq.~(\ref{lnZ-gr-highT}), the entropy, internal energy and pressure associated to the AdS graviton gas are calculated:

-\section{Analysis of the Thermodynamics}
+\section{Analysis of the thermodynamics}

-In this section, we will explore general characteristics of the Thermodynamics associated to bosonic gases in anti-de Sitter spacetime.
-Structural aspects, numerical results, instabilities and the issue of a proper thermodynamic volume will be explored.
+In this section, we will explore general characteristics of the thermodynamics associated to bosonic gases in anti--de Sitter spacetime.
+Structural aspects, numerical results, instabilities, and the issue of a proper thermodynamic volume will be explored.